Gudradain/spirit-island-template/_docs/board_front.md

 The board template uses some custom HTML tags, here is a quick summary:

-General Images: Every image in a board can be called by simply using its name enclosed within "{}".
+General Images: Images for invaders, elements, dahan, etc in a board can be called by enclosing its name with "{}".
 Here is a list of what is available:
 - **general icons**
-    - Elements (fire, water, earth, air, plant, animal, sun, moon)
+    - Elements (fire, water, earth, air, plant, animal, sun, moon, any, star (think the element icon on starlight))
     - Invaders (explorer, town, city)
     - Island symbols (blight, dahan, fear, disease, wilds, beast, strife, badlands)
     - Land symbols (sand, mountain, jungle, wetland, ocean, jungle-wetland, jungle-sand, sand-wetland, mountain-jungle, mountain-wetland, mountain-sand)
     - Targetting symbols (range-plus-one, range-0, range-1, range-2, range-3, range-4, player-spirit)

+- **Spirit Name & Board**:
-- **board**: Represent the whole board.
+  - board: Represents the whole board.
   - spirit-name: The name of the Spirit.
-  - img class="spirit-image": The main Spirit image.
+  - spirit-image: The main Spirit image.
+		- spirit-image-scale: Used to scale the main spirit image
-  - img class="spirit-border": The image that sits underneath the Spirit name.
+  - spirit-border: The image that sits underneath the Spirit name.

+- **Special Rules**
   - special-rules-container: The container for the Special Rules
+	- section-title: The section title "Special Rules".
+Typically this isn't changed.
     - special-rules-subtitle: The name of the Special Rule.
+You may have multiple special rules.
     - special-rule: The rule itself.

+- **Growth**
-- **growth**: The container for the Growth Options
+	- growth: The container for the Growth Options
-    - growth title: Usually "Growth (PICK ONE)"
+    - growth title: "Growth (PICK ONE)" or "Growth (PICK TWO)" or whatever you like
     - growth sub-group: Groupings of growth options (as seen on Lure)
+		- title: instructions for how to pick among the subgroup (ie. "Pick one of:")
+		- bordered: adds the double border that sepaarates subgroups (ie. leave it off for the last subgroup)
 		- Example: *\<sub-growth title="pick one of:" bordered\>*
-    - Use bordered for all but the last sub-group
-    - growth-group: Each individual section in the Growth section
+    - growth-group: Each individual section in the Growth section (within the subgroup, if you are using subgroups)
       - growth-group cost: The cost associated with this group (as seen on Keeper).
       - growth-group tint: A color shift on growth options (as seen on Spread of Rampant Green).
-      - growth-group values: The Spirit Actions within a growth group.
+      - growth-group values: The Spirit Actions within a growth group, separated by semicolons (;).
 		- Example: *\<growth-group tint="green" cost="3" values="reclaim-all;gain-power-card"\>\<\/growth-group\>*
-        - Supported Options for Values:

-### Growth Options
+### Supported growth-group values
 |Category|Action|Usage|Details|Examples|
 |------|------|------|------|----|
 |Reclaim|Reclaim All|reclaim-all|||